Previous dayJanuary 29, 2026Next day

 1.8 km---✓ ReviewedUSGS →

-On January 29, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 122 km N of Yakutat, Alaska at 23:35 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 23 hours earlier.
+Seismographs logged a magnitude 2.2 earthquake 122 km N of Yakutat, Alaska with origin time 23:35 UTC on January 29, 2026.
+It arrived roughly 23 hours after a larger magnitude 2.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 1.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.631°N, -140.053°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 60.631°, -140.053°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29